dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 {{< /tabs >}}

 ## Use topic exchange to route messages
-Setting `exchangeKind` to `"topic"` will use the topic exchanges, which are commonly used for the multicast routing of messages.
+Setting `exchangeKind` to `"topic"` uses the topic exchanges, which are commonly used for the multicast routing of messages.
-Messages with routing key will be routed to one or many queues based on the routing key defined in the netadata when subscribing.
+Messages with a `routing key` will be routed to one or many queues based on the `routing key` defined in the metadata when subscribing.
-Routing key is defined by the `routingKey` metadata.
-For example, if app configured with routing key `keya`:
+The routing key is defined by the `routingKey` metadata.
+For example, if an app configured with a routing key `keyA`:
 ```
 apiVersion: dapr.io/v1alpha1
 kind: Subscription